located at Standing Stones Conference & Retreat Center

 Shepherd's Canyon Retreat Ministry offers week-long counseling retreats for men and women in ministry who are in the midst of various stages of burnout, stress, depression, and conflicts of all kinds.
 Each retreat can accommodate up to eight individuals.
 The staff for each retreat includes two counselors, a chaplain and volunteers who provide outstanding hospitality.

 The retreat begins with dinner on Monday evening and ends with breakfast on the next Monday morning.
-(The exceptions - March and April, 2018.)
-During this week, participants will experience about 25 hours of counseling in group, couple, and individual settings.
+During this week, participants will experience about 20 hours of counseling in group, couple, and individual settings.

 All Shepherd's Canyon Retreats are held at Standing Stones Conference & Retreat Center, located fifteen miles west of Arizona's "Cowboy Town", Wickenburg, Arizona. . .
 90 minutes from the Pheonix airport.
 The name of the place, Standing Stones, comes from Old Testament references to Samuel, Joshua, Jacob and Moses who erected rock monuments to commemorate a great work of God's grace and mercy.
 We expect and God has proven Himself to perform great and wonderful acts of mercy and grace in the lives of many who have participated in the ministry of Shepherd's Canyon Retreat.